kineticstoolkit/kineticstoolkit/README.md

 >>> ktk.Player(markers)

-Kinetics Toolkit (ktk) is a pure-python biomechanical library developed by Professor Félix Chénier at Université du Québec à Montréal, Canada.
+Kinetics Toolkit (ktk) is an open-source, pure-python biomechanical library developed by Professor Félix Chénier at Université du Québec à Montréal, Canada.
 It is a package of integrated classes and functions that aims to facilitate research in biomechanics using python.
 It does not attempt to provide a complete workflow from raw files to final analysis (although it may in a far future), or a main graphical user interface, or magical blackboxes that process everything automatically.

 Kinetics Toolkit is mainly addressed to researchers and students in biomechanics with a little background in programming, who may or may not